A Broader View of Thompson Sampling: Introduction

-To that end, it is worth noting that neither Thompson Sampling nor the UCB family are derived from first principles such as dynamic programming \citep{bellman1957dp}.
+To that end, it is worth noting that neither Thompson Sampling nor the UCB family are derived from standard optimization principles such as dynamic programming \citep{bellman1957dp}.
 A key illustration of the latter is the Gittins index policy \citep{gittins1979bandit}, which formulates the Bayesian version of the MAB problem as a Markov decision process (MDP), and derives the optimal policy that maximizes expected cumulative discounted reward.
-While Discounting simplifies the problem by making it stationary, in contrast to the traditional finite horizon regret setting, it also results in a significant deviation from the intuitive principle laid out by \cite{robbins1952some}.
-Specifically, the Gittins index policy may pull the optimal arm only finitely many times, and hence fail to ``identify'' it, resulting in performance dramatically inferior to that of Thompson Sampling (and UCB) over longer horizons.
+While discounting simplifies the problem by making it stationary, in contrast to the widely studied traditional finite horizon regret setting, it also results in a significant deviation from the intuitive principle laid out by \cite{robbins1952some}.
+Specifically, the Gittins index policy may pull the optimal arm only finitely many times, and hence fail to ``identify'' it, resulting in performance dramatically inferior to that of Thompson Sampling (and UCB) absent discounting.

 In this paper, akin to Gittins, we aim to harness Bellman's more principled approach to shed further light on the optimization considerations underlying Thompson Sampling.
-But toward that end, and to remain within the traditional finite horizon regret formulation, where the success of Thompson Sampling was established and validated, we depart from Gittins' infinite hosrizon discounted reward formulation.
-In lieu of that, we propose a different form of stationarization, which is more ``faithful" to Robbin's original principle, and show that through this lens, Thompson Sampling takes the form of an online optimization algorithm that at each step balances between greediness and a measure of residual uncertainty which serves as a {\it regularizer}.
-Beyond addressing the core question of what Thompson Sampling optimizes, it also provides a principled framework for further study and improvement to this important class of posterior sampling algorithms.
+But toward that end, and to remain within the traditional finite horizon regret formulation, where the success of Thompson Sampling was established and validated, we depart from Gittins' infinite horizon discounted reward formulation.
+In lieu of that, we propose a different form of stationarization, which is more ``faithful" to Robbins' original principle, and show that through this lens, Thompson Sampling takes the form of an online optimization algorithm that at each step balances between greediness and a measure of residual uncertainty which serves as a {\it regularizer}.
+Beyond addressing the core question of what Thompson Sampling optimizes, it also provides a principled framework for further understanding and improvement to this important class of posterior sampling algorithms.